EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the cipher suite SUITE.
 Let X_U be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_U and store it for the length of the protocol.
 Party U MUST be able to retrieve the protocol state using the connection identifier C_U and optionally other information such as the 5-tuple.
-The connection identifier MAY be used with protocols for which EDHOC establishes application keys, in which case C_U SHALL adhere to the requirements for the protocol.
+The connection identifier MAY be used with a protocol for which EDHOC establishes application keys, in which case C_U SHALL adhere to the requirements for that protocol.

 * Format message_1 as the sequence of CBOR data items specified in {{asym-msg1-form}} and encode it to a byte string (see {{CBOR}}).